-ACCOUNTING SPECIALIST I
+ACCOUNTING SPECIALIST II

-This is professional level accounting work in an agency or institution and involves some responsibility for one or more accounting or financial management functions.

-Work involves making basic journal entries, reversing and correcting entries, auditing program expenditures and the interpretation of fiscal and general managerial policies, and may involve the supervision or coordination of other staff.
-Work is generally characterized: by application of standardized rules and regulations and/or by scope which is usually limited to specific segments of the overall accounting or administrative function within the organizational unit.
-The employees are expected to perform fairly independent within established procedures and regulations and receive general instructions on methods of work but usually specific instructions are provided on results desired.
+This is professional level accounting work in an agency or institution and involves general responsibility for one or more accounting or financial management functions.
+Work involves making basic journal entries, reversing and correcting entries, auditing program expenditures and the interpretation of fiscal policies, and may involve the supervisor or coordination of other staff of accounting technicians and clerks.
+Work is characterized by application of standardized rules and regulations and/or by scope which is usually limited to specific segments of the overall accounting function within the organizational unit.
+This level is distinguished from the 1 level by the variety, scope, and complexity in terms of budgets, staff, and facilities.
+The employees are expected to perform fairly independently within established procedures and regulations and receives general instruction son methods of work, but usually specific instruction son results desired.
 In some organizations the assigned work may be specialized and may be non-supervisory.
-Employees may spend a significant percentage of time in business functions such as reimbursement, purchasing, special projects, or other administrative duties.

-Employees in this class usually report to a business manager, accountant, or other official and may serve as the day-to-day operational manager for a major section, or unit of an agency or institution.
+Employees in this class usually report to an accountant, business manager, or other official and may serve as the day-to-day operational manager for a major section or nit of an agency or institution that has responsibility for an assigned management functions.